Can anyone really replace Ed Gwartney?

 Ed Gwartney, founder and director of the James Monroe Children’s Museum.

-Ed Gwartney would have been 81-years-old today, and we think it would be appropriate to remember him.
+Ed Gwartney would have been 83-years-old in a few days, and we think it would be appropriate to remember him.

 Gwartney and his family were part of the great Dust Bowl migration in the 1930s and 1940s.
 When he was nine months old, his mother, father, three brothers and two aunts left Oklahoma searching for survival.